 - The OCTA subsidy allows awarded agencies to be reimbursed on a pro-rata basis, but not to exceed \$10.81 per boarding/user or 90 percent (90%) of net operating and maintenance costs4 for Traditional services and fifty percent (50%) of net operating costs for On-Demand services (after deducting fares and non-OCTA subsidies), whichever is less5. - Project V service shall meet the minimum performance standard, which is a maximum cost per boarding of twice the per boarding subsidy.
 Should the service's cost per boarding exceed twice the per boarding subsidy as reported quarterly, OCTA will provide written notice to the local agency and request a City Council/ Board of Supervisor's response with direction to continue, restructure, or cancel the service.
 Only one written notification per fiscal year will be sent to allow sufficient time for the agency to make its decision.
-Performance standards for On-Demand shared ride-hailing or TNC services will be determined specifically for each service and may be based on cost per user, cost per mile, cost per hour, or other applicable performance measure. - As part of the Project V service, local agencies must develop methods to measure ridership satisfaction and customer satisfaction (CS) based on customer surveys and on-time performance (OTP) based upon local service objectives.
+Performance standards for OnDemand shared ride-hailing or TNC services will be determined specifically for each service and may be based on cost per user, cost per mile, cost per hour, or other applicable performance measure. - As part of the Project V service, local agencies must develop methods to measure ridership satisfaction and customer satisfaction (CS) based on customer surveys and on-time performance (OTP) based upon local service objectives.
 OCTA will work with agencies to establish appropriate OTP and CS performance metrics. - Awarded agencies must submit monthly O&M costs and ridership and fare performance data to OCTA on a quarterly basis.
-This information will be used to provide a report to the OCTA Transit Committee and Board, which is anticipated to be provided on a semi-annual basis.
+This information will be used to provide a report to the OCTA Transit Committee and Board, which is anticipated to be provided on a semi-annual basis. - Consistent with Federal law, ADA complementary paratransit or ADA comparable service is required for certain types of Project V funded services.